splunk/splunk-connect-for-syslog/docs/edge_processor.md

   hec_tls: "secret-name"
 ```

-  2. Add your mtls certs at `secrets.yaml`:
+  2. Add your mTLS certificates to the `secrets.yaml` file:

 ```
 hec_tls: